 Even though renting a car in Morocco is not considered public transport, I will include it here, because it is a great option to get around and have more flexibility.

-It might be relatively hard to find good car rental options before you get here.
+It might be relatively hard to find good car rental options online before you get here.
 They are mostly limited to the airports in the bigger cities.
 But, you can easily find good car rentals once you are here, even in smaller cities.
 Just ask your accommodation and they will point you in the right direction.

 Prices for rental cars start from 250 MAD per day for a small car using benzine and 330 MAD for small diesels.
 For bigger cars and especially 4x4s the prices are much higher and vary from company to company, so it is good to shop around a bit.
 The longer the period you want to rent the car for, the more likely you can discuss the price and get a discount.

 If you are looking for a recommendation for a rental company let me know in the comments or shoot me an email.
 They are based in Errachidia but will deliver the car to your location for a small extra fee.